is an extremely

 - World of Warcraft has its magic attacks split to schools by damage type.
 There's fire, frost, nature, arcane and shadow.
 While no enemy is really weak against a particular school (barring some special cases, like one boss that needs to be hit by frost damage to freeze it), many have resistance or immunity to their own type (so fire is ineffective against black dragons or fire elementals etc.), and there are items and spells that boost resistance to a school.
 Holy damage, has no resistance score.
 To compensate for this holy spells mostly deal less damage.
 It is very important for paladin tanks, who rely on being able to damage everything to keep opponents focused on them.

 - Warcraft III also had chaos damage, which ignored all resistances and damage reduction effects.
-This was however mostly referred to the Burning Legion, and the only unit players got to control (outside of the single-player campaign) that did chaos damage was the summonable Infernal and the Demon Hunter's ultimate form, both of which only lasted a limited time.
+This was mostly exclusive to the Burning Legion however, and the only unit players got to control (outside of the single-player campaign) that did chaos damage was the summonable Infernal and the Demon Hunter's ultimate form, both of which only lasted a limited time.

 - Don't forget about the campaign-only Divine armor type used by some bosses.
 Whoever has it is invulnerable to everything except chaos damage.
 When it appears, either the boss in question isn't supposed to be killed or (in one instance) something else is needed to gain the ability to kill it; so yes, Divine armor is a honest-to-God Plot Armor.